 To set video marketing strategic goals, we will use the Management Review's paper by George T. Doran: 'There's a S.M.A.R.T. way to write management's goals and objectives'.
 Here of course,

 S: Specific aspect of the video marketing strategy.

 M: The Measurable aspects, like KPI, analytics, and metrics to track the performance.

 A: Achievable or agreed goals that we are working towards.

-R: Relevance of objective we are aiming at.
+R: Relevance of the objective we are aiming at.

-T: Timeframe within which we intent to achieve these goals.
+T: Timeframe within which we intend to achieve these goals.

-These are the basic strings to hold onto in setting up just about any marketing goals.
+These are the basic strings to hold onto in setting up just about any marketing goal.
 In terms of a video marketing strategy, use the golden acronym S.M.A.R.T. as follows:

 - What am I making all these videos for?

 - Why is it important for MY organization to make videos?